• Skip to primary navigation

 9. Leave the cookies on the tray for a few minutes to cool as they’re a little bit fragile straight out of the oven.
 Then move them onto a cooling rack to finish cooling.

-Enjoy your freshly baked spiced ginger cookies!
+Enjoy your freshly baked spiced cinnamon ginger cookies!

 Tips for Success